5 Questions to Ask Before Investing in AMRs

 Don't forget the power

 If you do make the decision to start automating your forklifts with an AMR partner, don’t forget to consider the new needs you’ll have on the forklift power side.
 To make your AMR investment count, leverage a power management partner upfront to help you map the application changes you will make from your current manual processes to automated processes.
 (Will you run longer shifts or more shifts, for example?)
-It pays to design a holistic, data-driven material handling system (check out this post about factors you should be considering) that ensures your machines are operating with the optimal schedules and power usage parameters--and adding this step just isn’t that hard if you work with the right partner.
-Working with a power supply specialist will help you hone in on a strategy that saves you money and headaches over the long term.
+It pays to design a holistic, data-driven material handling system that ensures your machines are operating with the optimal schedules and power usage parameters--and adding this step just isn’t that hard if you work with the right partner.
+Working with a power supply specialist will help you craft a strategy that saves you money and headaches over the long term.

 New call-to-action